ike9000e/Xinput-Modkey/readme.md

 		  INI value name: nInitDelayMs=4000 (eg.: 1000 stands for 1 second).
 		* Removed GUI Manager from the project.
 Use the manager from older version or install manually.

+	v2.5.1

+		* Added configuration reset hotkey.
+		  INI value name: 'szReinitHotkey' in the "[s_main]" section.
+		  Set to the following buttons, by default: LSh+RSh+BACK+Y (Left shoulder, Right shoulder, Back and Y).
+		* Added macro functionality.
+A mini script that lists buttons and time intervals.
+		  INI value name: 'szMacroScr' in the routine ("[routine:#]") section.
+		* Macro: added option to specify what to do when macro activates again.
+		  INI value name: 'szMBubbleAction' (in the routine section).
+		* Macro: added option to play system asterisk notification when macro starts and/or stops.
+		  INI value names: "bMBAsterisk" and "bMEAsterisk" (in the routine section).
+		* Removed INI configuration: "bNoLogFile".
+		  User control of where to save the log has been changed.
+		  Please the "Logging Configuration" section.

 Online Resources
 ----------------------